 - Where do students go after graduating from The Elisabeth Morrow School?

 - What Are the Expectations for Multilingual Students' English Proficiency?

 - Childhood is honored and protected.
-We understand that much is learned throughout childhood and so we don’t rush children through the next developmental milestones Our students take on ever-increasing amounts of age-appropriate responsibility and academic challenge, while at the same time having no peer pressure to grow up too fast.
+We understand that much is learned throughout childhood and so we don’t rush children through the next developmental milestones.
+Our students take on ever-increasing amounts of age-appropriate responsibility and academic challenge, while at the same time having no peer pressure to grow up too fast.

-- Passion are developed.
+- Passions are developed.
 We know that even the youngest children can have serious passions and pursuits and we support them.
 As our students enter eighth grade, they reflect upon their passions to help them select which school is the best fit for the next stage of their educational journey.

 - Leadership skills are built.
 From our early childhood students gaining a budding understanding of the 4 C's as a behavioral guide to our middle school students learning what leadership means and becoming role models to all, EMS students are well prepared with this key life skill.

 - A real focus on middle school.
 Early adolescence is a time of great upheaval for students and it's easy for these students to get lost between the little kids and the older teens in a larger school.
 At a school that ends in eighth grade, middle school students get the kind of institutional focus that they deserve.

 The Elisabeth Morrow School offers select transportation options for families in New York City and New Jersey.
 Through Rainbow Transportation, we give families the option of roundtrip or one-way transport.
 Our New York students also have the option of a late bus, which leaves our campus at 4:30 p.m., for after school or sports activities.
 Families truly enjoy the convenience of a late bus.